alexandradinca2908/GlobalWaves-Music-App/README.md

 HostStatistics and UserStatistics

 ## **Statistics**
 Here is the Database.
 It is mainly made of 3 ArrayLists: one for artists, one for hosts and one for users.
-This class also contains the function that formats the data into an appropriate output when a user wants to generate their wrapped.

 ## **StatsFactory**
 This Factory Class adds a new user to the wrapped database, depending on their type.